microconfig/microconfig/README.md

 **service-discovery process.proc:**
 ```*.properties
     artifact=org.example.discovery:eureka:19.4.2 # partial duplication
-    java.main=org.example.discovery.EurekaSterter
+    java.main=org.example.discovery.EurekaStarter
     java.opts.mem=-Xms1024M -Xmx2048M # partial duplication
 ```

 As you can see we already have some small copy-paste (all services have 19.4.2 version, two of them have the same java.ops params).
 Configuration duplication as bad as code one.
-We will see father how to do it better.
+We will see further how to do it better.

 Let's see how application properties can look like.
 In comments we note what can be improved.